dolmagrg123/DevOps-Concepts/README.md

 4. Run tests and Refactor code.
 5. Repeat.

-1. Add a test.
+1. Add a test:
+Each new feature is started by writing a test that checks if the function fulfills the requirements needed.
+The developer can hence focus on the requirements before even writing the code itself.

-2. Run all tests and see if any new test fails.
+2. Run all tests and see if any new test fails:
+The code should pass all the test to make sure it fulfills all the requirements.
+Each new test will fail because the required code has not been written yet for the new test.

-3. Write some code.
+3. Write some code:
+Now, we write the code so that the new test passes.

-4. Run tests and Refactor code.
+4. Run tests and Refactor code:
+Again, we run all the test to see if the code passes them all.
+As the code grows, there will be continous refactoring of the code.

-5. Repeat.
+5. Repeat:
+The above steps are repeated by starting a new test.

 - Benefits of TDD: